-Understanding our human rights impacts
+Understanding & reporting on our human rights impacts

 To make sure we’re respecting – and advancing – the human rights of everyone in our value chain, we need to be sure we understand our impacts.

 Addressing endemic human rights issues & their root causes

 We know that human rights abuses exist in the sectors and markets in which we operate – and at times, in our own value chain.
 These abuses are unacceptable.
 We’re committed to respecting human rights, which means we need to understand the issues and where they occur.